TheRenegadeCoder/sample-programs-website/docs/projects/file-input-output/index.md

 ---
-title: File Input/Output in Every Language
+title: File Input Output in Every Language
 layout: default
 date: 2018-11-01
 last-modified: 2020-05-02
-feature-image: file-io-in-every-language.jpg
+featured-image: file-input-output-in-every-language.jpg
-tags: [file-io]
+tags: [file-input-output]
 authors:

 ---

 Welcome to the File Input Output page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.